hlmore/big-game-hunting/README.md

 * Use single legend
 * Add map to select regions graphically
 * Add tab with regional differences for a given year
-* Add tooltips to show data when you hover over a plot
 * Improve aesthetics of layout
 * Streamline code
 * Fix axis padding to be based off max tick label rather than max value